szczyglis-dev/py-gpt/docs/source/plugins_list.rst

 - ``Ask Llama-index first`` *ask_llama_first*

-When enabled, then ``Llama-index`` will be asked first, and response will be used as additional knowledge in prompt.
-When disabled, then ``Llama-index`` will be asked only when needed. *Default:* `False`
+When enabled, then `Llama-index` will be asked first, and response will be used as additional knowledge in prompt.
+When disabled, then `Llama-index` will be asked only when needed. **INFO: Disabled in autonomous mode (via plugin)!** *Default:* `False`

 - ``Auto-prepare question before asking Llama-index first`` *prepare_question*